 When is CDD Required?

-Performing CDD is a critical requirement for financial institutions and other regulated entities to mitigate the risk of financial crimes, including money laundering and terrorism financing.
+Complying with CDD is critical for financial institutions and financial services to mitigate the risk of financial crimes, including money laundering and terrorism financing.
 The CDD process should be applied when:

-Establishing a Business Relationship: CDD must be conducted before starting any new business relationship with a customer.
-This includes individuals, entities, or organizations, such as banks, insurance companies, and money services businesses.
+Establishing a Business Relationship: CDD action must be conducted before starting any new business relationship with a customer.
+This includes individuals, entities, or organizations, such as banks, insurance companies, and financial services.

 Suspicious Transactions: If a transaction appears to be suspicious, even if it is a one-time transaction, CDD should be conducted to verify the customer's identity, source of funds, and other relevant information.

-High-Risk Customers: Financial institutions should also perform CDD for customers that pose a higher risk of financial crime, such as PEPs, customers from high-risk countries, or customers with complex ownership structures.
+High-Risk Customers: Financial services should also perform CDD for customers that pose a higher risk of financial crime, such as PEPs, customers from high-risk countries, or customers with complex ownership structures.

 What is Enhanced Due Diligence?

-Certain customers or business partnerships can present a greater risk of financial crime for companies.
-To address this, companies use Enhanced Due Diligence (EDD) as part of their Know Your Customer (KYC) process to thoroughly examine higher-risk individuals or companies.
+Certain customers or business partnerships can present a greater financial crime risk for companies.
+To address this, companies use Enhanced Due Diligence (EDD) as part of their Know Your Customer (KYC) process to examine higher-risk individuals or companies thoroughly.
 EDD involves more rigorous measures than standard Customer Due Diligence.
 Notably, Political Exposed Persons are considered high-risk due to the potential for corruption.

 Software Solutions for Effective CDD